|

 Rising Demand for Co-Living Spaces

-Co-living spaces are rapidly gaining popularity in India's rental housing market, driven primarily by urbanization, a growing young workforce, and the rising cost of living.
-Co-living refers to a shared living arrangement where individuals, often young professionals or students, rent a private bedroom within a fully furnished apartment or house while sharing common areas such as kitchens, living rooms, and bathrooms.
-This trend has been particularly prominent in metropolitan cities like Bengaluru, Mumbai, Delhi, and Pune, where a large influx of young migrants and professionals is common.
+Co-living spaces are rapidly gaining popularity in India's rental housing market, driven mainly by urbanization, a growing young workforce, and the rising cost of living.
+Co-living refers to a shared living arrangement where individuals, often young professionals or students, rent private bedrooms in fully furnished apartments or houses while sharing common areas such as kitchens, living rooms, and bathrooms.
+This trend is particularly prominent in metropolitan cities like Bengaluru, Mumbai, Delhi, and Pune, where there is a significant influx of young migrants and professionals.

 Technology Integration and Digitalization in Rental Transactions